sderosiaux/golb/src/pages/2018-08-15-never-commit-too-early/index.md

 arrayFill[StateT[Id, Int, ?]]((1 to 1000).toArray)(0).run(0)
 ```

+Because our last example uses `Id`, aka "nothing", `StateT` is not stack-safe.
+This creates a long encapsulation of `.flatMap(...flatMap(...flatMap(...)))` which explodes.

-No having stack-safety (via trampolining internally) is a no-go.
+No having stack-safety (normally done via trampolining internally) is a no-go.
 Watch out for what you are using.
 You wouldn't like to get a production crash because of some customer having an too long array of whatever data.

 Hopefully, all implementations in cats, scalaz, monix, and similar quality projects have our back, and everything is stack-safe. (it was not always the case, see [make IndexedStateT stack safe](https://github.com/typelevel/cats/pull/2187) for instance)